-The class will be formally introduced at an Introduction and Luncheon on Wednesday, October 9, 2019, at the NCHSAA offices in Chapel Hill at 11:00 a.m.
-The Introduction Luncheon is not open to the public.
-The NCHSAA will stream the event live on the Association’s Facebook page.
-The Formal Induction Ceremony and Banquet for the Class of 2020 will be held on Saturday, April 18, 2020, at the Embassy Suites in Cary.
-The Banquet and Ceremony are open to the public.
-Tickets to the event are $50 per person and will go on sale in the coming weeks.
+The class was formally introduced at an Introduction and Luncheon on Wednesday, October 9, 2019, at the NCHSAA offices in Chapel Hill.
+The Formal Induction Ceremony and Banquet for the Class of 2020 will be held on Saturday, April 24, 2021, at the Embassy Suites in Cary.
+This event is SOLD OUT.

 Donald Clark | Snow Hill, NC

 Donald Clark built the Greene Central High School Tennis program into a powerhouse during his 26-year career at the school.
 Clark built a reputation of excellence, and his teams demonstrated that throughout his career, helping him to be named Eastern Plains Conference Coach of the Year 22 times between his men’s and women’s duties.
 Clark led the Greene Central women’s tennis program to two state championships, 20 consecutive conference titles and compiled a record of 422 wins against just 178 losses.
 During this span, the women’s teams made 11 trips to the 2A State Finals between 1998 and 2012.
 His men’s teams from 1989 through 1998 won six conference championships and held a record of 167 wins to just 53 losses.